Maina206/code-cartels-battleship-project/README.md

 3. JavaScript

 ## License
-The content of this site is licensed under the Moringa School license
+The content of this site is licensed under the MIT license
 Copyright (c) 2024.